prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

     The backend has successfully created the instance.
   :status 404 Not found:
     This instance is unknown and thus cannot be reconfigured.

+  .. ts:def:: InstanceReconfigurationMessage

+    interface InstanceReconfigurationMessage {
+      // The URI where the wallet will send coins.
+A merchant may have
+      // multiple accounts, thus this is an array.
+Note that by
+      // removing URIs from this list
+      payto_uris: string[];

+      // Merchant name corresponding to this instance.
+      name: string;

+      // The merchant's physical address (to be put into contracts).
+      address: Location;

+      // The jurisdiction under which the merchant conducts its business
+      // (to be put into contracts).
+      jurisdiction: Location;

+      // Maximum wire fee this instance is willing to pay.
+      // Can be overridden by the frontend on a per-order basis.
+      default_max_wire_fee: Amount;

+      // Default factor for wire fee amortization calculations.
+      // Can be overriden by the frontend on a per-order basis.
+      default_wire_fee_amortization: integer;

+      // Maximum deposit fee (sum over all coins) this instance is willing to pay.
+      // Can be overridden by the frontend on a per-order basis.
+      default_max_deposit_fee: Amount;

+      //  If the frontend does NOT specify an execution date, how long should
+      // we tell the exchange to wait to aggregate transactions before
+      // executing the wire transfer?
+This delay is added to the current
+      // time when we generate the advisory execution time for the exchange.
+      default_wire_transfer_delay: RelativeTime;

+      // If the frontend does NOT specify a payment deadline, how long should
+      // offers we make be valid by default?
+      default_pay_deadline: RelativeTime;

+    }

 .. http:get:: /instances/$INSTANCE